 In 2011, the International Association for the Study of Lung Cancer (IASLC), American Thoracic Society (ATS), and European Respiratory Society (ERS) 4 introduced a new classification and terminology for adenocarcinoma of the lung.
-The term bronchoalveolar carcinoma (BAC) has been extinct and, invasive mucinous adenocarcinoma of the lung now replaces the tumors previously known as mucinous bronchoalveolar carcinoma (BAC).
+The term bronchoalveolar carcinoma (BAC) has fallen out of favor and "invasive mucinous adenocarcinoma of the lung" is the term currently used for the tumors previously known as "mucinous bronchoalveolar carcinoma (BAC)".

 Mucinous carcinomas are commonly multicentric, multilobar, and may show bilateral lung involvement 3,4.
 These patterns may indicate aerogenous spread 4.

-Mucinous carcinomas originate from columnar mucus-containing cells (cf. non-mucinous tumors which arise from club cells (Clara cells) or type 2 pneumocytes), showing a goblet or columnar cell morphology with abundant intracytoplasmic mucin 3,4.
+Mucinous carcinomas originate from columnar mucus-containing cells (cf. non-mucinous tumors which arise from club cells (i.e. bronchiolar exocrine cells, formerly known as Clara cells) or type 2 pneumocytes, showing a goblet or columnar cell morphology with abundant intracytoplasmic mucin 3,4.
 The alveoli are usually filled with mucin 4.

-Although also consisting of a mixture of histologic patterns, e.g. lepidic, acinar, papillary, micropapillary, and solid growth, as we observe in the nonmucinous invasive tumors, there is no recommendation to subcategorise the invasive mucinous adenocarcinomas, as its clinical relevance is still uncertain 4.
+Although also consisting of a mixture of histologic patterns, e.g. lepidic, acinar, papillary, micropapillary, and solid growth, as we observe in the nonmucinous invasive tumors, there is no recommendation to subcategorise the invasive mucinous adenocarcinomas, as the clinical relevance of doing so is still uncertain 4.